Connect with Us

 To serve, line a steamer basket with cabbage leaves.
 Arrange 1 layer of frozen dumplings in the steamer basket over simmering water and steam until soft and cooked through, about 6 minutes.
 Alternatively, cook pot sticker-style: Heat about 1 teaspoon oil in a skillet over medium-high heat.
 Add frozen dumplings and lightly brown on each side, then add a small amount of water to cover the dumplings by about 1/3.
 Cover and cook until dumplings are cooked through, about 6 minutes.
 Uncover and continue to cook just until the pan is dry and dumplings are hot.

-Serve them with a flavorful dipping sauce like this easy one: whisk together 1/4 cup soy sauce, 1/4 cup warm water, 1 tablespoon rice vinegar, 2 teaspoons sugar, and grated fresh ginger and minced garlic to taste.
+Serve them with a flavorful dipping sauce like this easy one: whisk together 1/4 cup soy sauce, 1/4 cup warm water, 1 tablespoon rice vinegar, 2 teaspoons sugar, and grated fresh ginger and finely chopped garlic to taste.